 8. In Partnership with Parents and Carers.
 You work in partnership with parents and carers, communicating with them regularly about their child’s learning, inviting their feedback and using this feedback to improve learning.
 You help parents and carers understand the school’s shared ideas about learners and learning in ways that help them to engage confidently when talking about what their child is getting better at, what their next steps are, and how they will be supported at home.
 You ensure that the individual needs of parents and carers are understood and that they feel informed and involved as valued members of the school’s learning community.

 9. Improvement Planning.
 You are committed to learning and getting better and ensure this improvement happens strategically and effectively.
 You are active and accountable for your contribution in setting your own professional goals, targets and action steps that focus on improving learning and gathering evidence to demonstrate these.
 You contribute to department and school learning improvement planning where possible and view the school’s learning improvement plan as the central focus for getting better together.

-The purpose of this role is to share the responsibility for planning, teaching and assessments of the subjects assigned that guides and encourages students to develop and fulfill their academic potential.
-They must take responsibility for promoting high standards of literacy and articulacy as well as set high expectations and standards which inspire, motivate and challenge pupils.
+The purpose of the role of Class Teacher is to share the responsibility for planning, teaching and assessments of the subjects assigned that guides and encourages students to develop and fulfill their academic potential.
+They must take responsibility for promoting high standards of literacy and articulacy as well as set high expectations and standards which inspire, motivate and challenge pupils

-Reports To (title): Head of FS/Head of Primary/Head of Secondary
+Reports To (title): Head of FS/Head of Primary

 Communication & Working Relationships